stacks-network/docs/src/pages/authentication/building-todo-app.md

 This will call `saveTasks` with the `isPublic` parameter set to `true`, which is used to disable encryption when using `putFile`.

-The app will now show all of your todos to anyone who visits the URL displayed with your Blockstack username as a suffix.
+The app will now show all of your todos to anyone who visits the URL displayed with your Stacks username as a suffix.

 ## Sign out and see your public tasks

-Select "Sign out" to deauthenticate the app with your Blockstack account.
+Select "Sign out" to deauthenticate the app with your Stacks account.

 This triggers an event, which
 [under the hood](https://github.com/blockstack/blockstack-todos/blob/master/src/components/Header.jsx#L47)